jarusll/the-logs/index.md

 Seems like `ssh-add` doesn't persist.
 I don't know how long but it doesn't.
 I am trying out `git config credential.helper store`.
 Lets see if this works.

 I know just enough about elisp so that I can read the manual & get stuff done.
+Also the credential helper thing doesn't store any ssh keys.
+I'll have to look into it soon.

 # 2022-03-28